Quick overview

 Many institutions have an internal protocol for dealing with fraudulent behaviour and will block your accounts or transactions until everything is cleared up.

-How to prevent ID card fraud
+How to prevent misuse of your ID card

 The best way to avoid problems is to prevent them.
 Here are some tips on how you can protect your ID card:

 - Don’t give your ID card out of your hand for no reason.
-When someone takes a photocopy of your ID card, for example at the authorities or banks, always check that it is necessary.
+When someone takes a photocopy of your ID card, for example at the authorities or banks, always check whether it is necessary.
 According to the ID card law, no one can take an ID card as collateral.

 - Never send a copy of an ID card by email without encryption or a password.